bumptech/nitro/docs/nitro.md

 Make this TCP socket a secure socket.

-Frames will be encrypted using NaCL's authenticated, public-key encryption (`crypto_box`).
+Frames will be encrypted using NaCl's authenticated, public-key encryption (`crypto_box`).

 How crypto works in nitro: